Shiddat Movie Review: Sunny-Radhika reintroduce 'Shiddat wala pyaar' to 'on-our-sleeves' kind of generation

 Reviewed by: Vineeta Kumar Also Read - Varun Dhawan's niece Anjini Dhawan prepping for her big Bollywood debut!
 Karan Johar's Dharma to launch her by 2022?
 [EXCLUSIVE]

-What is love?
-Love is an emoton that keeps people bonded with each other.
-Love also means to be and let them your loved one be.
-To have the freedom to express, to stay true to your emotions, to let yourself fly like you are an extension of the wind, to feel like you have a right over your decisions, to understand what actually makes you feel happy, and to respect those choices.
+They say love gives you wings!
+And why would it not, when it brings with it the freedom to express, to be yourself, to know that you can make your own choices and live life the way you want, that there is someone who is happy to see you happy and soar.
 Well, not if you are watching a Bollywood romantic movie where the ‘shiddat vala pyar‘ only means stalking a woman and scaring her until she is forced to accept you to stop you from torturing her and her family.
-The formula is the same, the characters differ – sometimes you add some beautiful music and get Kabir Singh, and sometimes you take the setting out of India and get Badrinath Ki Dulhania.
-This time, you got Shiddat, a film starring Sunny Kaushal (Vicky Kaushal’s brother) and Radhika Madan.
+Suna hua, dekha hua formula nai?
+It is, just the characters differ.
+The last time, when we added some beautiful music we got Kabir Singh, and the other time when this situation was set out of India, we got Badrinath Ki Dulhania.
+This time, we got Shiddat starring Sunny Kaushal (Vicky Kaushal’s brother) and Radhika Madan.
 Also Read - Jug Jugg Jeeyo: Kiara Advani REVEALS the latest crucial development on her family drama with Varun Dhawan; says, 'I'm going back on set this month' [EXCLUSIVE]

 What’s it about?
 Also Read - Chhichhore and Badrinath Ki Dulhania actress Abhilasha Patil passes away due to COVID-19 complications

-Shiddat begins with the love story of Gautam (Mohit Raina) and Ira (Diana Penty) – two completely opposite people who fall in love and decide to stay together for a lifetime.
-In his beautiful speech during their wedding reception, Gautam talks about how he was meant to be with Ira and he would have found her wherever she would be because she is his destiny.
-The magic of that speech works wonders on Jaggi (Sunny), a happy, carefree soul who was there to enjoy ‘free ki daru’ with his friends.
-Cut to a few months later and we see Jaggi trying to illegally enter the UK.
-Only to be caught in France and get deported by Gautam who has now become an Indian diplomat in Europe.
-Jaggi sees Gautam and tells him how his speech inspired him to become this big aashiq who didn’t fear coming down to Europe to meet the love of his life aka Kartika (Radhika) who, by the way, has no clue that this man has been stalking her and has full plans to ruin her wedding which is happening in a few days with a man whom she herself agreed to get married to and is genuinely happy with.
+Shiddat begins with the typical love story of Gautam (Mohit Raina) and Ira (Diana Penty).
+They are two completely opposite people who find each other, fall in love and stick together.
+Their story is so perfect that during their wedding reception, when Gautam talks about how they were meant to be, it works a magic on Jaggi (Sunny), a carefree soul who only wanted to enjoy some ‘free ki daru’.
+A few months later, Jaggi tries to illegally enter the UK.
+He gets caught in France and deported by Gautam (the Indian diplomat in Europe).
+Jaggi tells Gautam how his wedding story turned him into this 'big aashiq' who be-dhadak came down to Europe to meet the love of his life aka Kartika (Radhika).
+Interestingly, Kartika has is oblivious to all this.
+She in fact all set to marry a man of her choice, without a clue that her 'aashiq' Jaggi is about to ruin it all.

 What’s hot?

-Sunny fits Jaggi like a glove.
+Sunny in his role of Jaggi is impressive.
 He is nonchalant, funny, quirky, and looks so much in love.
-Radhika as Kartika is just fine and does her job decently.
+Radhika as Kartika does her job decently.
 Both Mohit and Diana are graceful and lovely together as a couple who fails to mend their differences in a marriage.
 In a scene, when Diana says ‘I love you Gautam but I don’t like you anymore’, you understand and you see the embarrassment and pain in Raina’s eyes who seems to be becoming a better version of himself in every screen outing now.
 First Mumbai Diaries, and now Shiddat!

 What’s Not?